Flipez/blog.auch.cool/content/posts/2021/printer-of-catan-1.md

 ## The Colors

 Let's start with the most difficult part: colors.
 Generally you need to find the colors that fit your needs most.
-You can simpley print all tiles in the same color and then paint them all the way you want if you are into that.
+You can simply print all tiles in the same color and then paint them all the way you want if you are into that.
 Personally I am not that used into painting stuff so I took another approach: I picked base colors where I though they would fit the resource most and then only paint the highlights.

 But unfortunately it is not that easy to pick the right colors from pictures on the internet, so this was quite a journey.